 Mode of operation Supported port mode

-Access Network Hybrid Access- uplink
+Access Access Network Access- uplink

 Access-uplink 1 /

 Network 1 1 1

-Satellite 5
+Satellite

 Standalone 1 / 1

 Standalone-VC 1 1 1

 The following table lists the port mode configuration supported by the 7210 SAS product family.
-See the appropriate Interface Configuration Guide for detailed information about configuring the port modes for a specific platform.
+See the appropriate Interface Configuration Guide for more information about configuring the port modes for a specific platform.

-5 Port modes are configured on the 7750 SR host and managed by the host.
+&lt;sup>5 Port modes are configured on the 7750 SR host and managed by the host.